aimok04/kitshn/README.md

 > I'm just a hobbyist developing this app in my spare time.
 This app not only might, but is
 > guaranteed to contain spaghetti code and actively ignores best practices.

+> [!TIP]
+> GrapheneOS users might need to disable the "Hardened memory allocator" or
+> enable the "Exploit protection compatibility mode" for the app to run.

 ## 📦 Installation

 [<img src="/images/badge_github.png"